Popular culture: Television programs

 A television program is a segment of audiovisual content intended for broadcast (other than a commercial, trailer, or other content not serving as attraction for viewership).

 Television programs may be fictional (as in comedies and dramas), or non-fictional (as in documentary, light entertainment, news and reality television).
 They may be topical (as in the case of a local newscast and some made-for-television movies), or historical (as in the case of many documentaries and fictional series).
 They can be primarily instructional or educational, or entertaining as is the case in situation comedy and game shows.

 Music

 Popular music is music with wide appeal that is typically distributed to large audiences through the music industry.
 These forms and styles can be enjoyed and performed by people with little or no musical training.
 It stands in contrast to both art music and traditional or "folk" music.
 Art music was historically disseminated through the performances of written music, although since the beginning of the recording industry, it is also disseminated through recordings.
 Traditional music forms such as early blues songs or hymns were passed along orally, or to smaller, local audiences.

 Sports

-Sports include all forms of competitive physical activity or games which, through casual or organised participation, aim to use, maintain or improve physical ability and skills while providing enjoyment to participants, and in some cases, entertainment for spectators.
+Sports include all forms of competitive physical activity or games which, through casual or organized participation, aim to use, maintain or improve physical ability and skills while providing enjoyment to participants, and in some cases, entertainment for spectators.
+The connection between sports and popular culture is significant in recent times because there is an influx of sport history to keep track of, as sports journalists produce quality pieces, more sports museums are developed, and there are various radio, film, and television documentaries.
+Sport history has embraced popular culture as it has expanded its horizons on elite athletes and governing bodies, to the study of every day activities.
+It has broadened its perspective by connecting sports and athletes with class, gender, ethnicity, and disability.
+Sports are becoming more popular in the eyes of society, and impacting human culture as they get more invested in the game, and perhaps even play the sports themselves in their neighborhoods.
+Museums also show sports as popular culture, such as Stuart Clarke’s "The Homes of Football" photographic collection in the National Football Museum.